10/24/2024

 Head of Investor Relations

-Yes, just just to put some context also on the fact that we are simplifying things a little bit and stepping away from some non core and unprofitable services so that the Champions League exit and the ramp down of the invoicing in Finland, for example, together.
-And then these will cause a headwind of say 50 basis points or somewhere they were around in the next few quarters.
-Those are that's conscious decisions that we are taking.
+Yes, just to put some context also on the fact that we are simplifying things a little bit and stepping away from some non-core and unprofitable services so that the Champions League exit and the ramp down of the e-invoicing in Finland, for example, together these will cause a headwind of, say, 50 basis points or somewhere there around in the next few quarters, that's conscious decisions that we are taking.
 And they were, of course, annualized in the second half of next year.
-So they don't have but they doesn't that doesn't help our ability to generate EBITDA at all.
+So that doesn't hamper our ability to generate EBITDA at all.
 On the contrary, it helps us.
 So just to have that perspective in mind also.

 speaker